 Day 1: Kfur Malek to Al-’Auja

-Start your journey on Masar Ibrahim for a close experience with the nature.
-Palestine’s central position at the crossroads between Africa, Asia and Europe makes it a pathway for the biannual migration of over half a billion birds, making it a birdwatcher’s paradise.
-Then, a demanding yet exciting path will take you through the Al-’Auja Valley, home to an impressive array of plant and animal life – look closely to spot a Mediterranean turtle.
-In Al-’Auja meet the Bedouin communities, learn about their habits and traditions.
-Have a chance to sleep in a Bedouin tent and and explore the authentic hospitality traditions of Palestine.
+Start your journey on Masar Ibrahim with a close experience with nature.
+Palestine’s central position at the crossroads between Africa, Asia, and Europe makes it a pathway for the biannual migration of over half a billion birds, making it a birdwatcher’s paradise.
+Then, a demanding yet exciting path will take you through the Al-‘Auja Valley, home to an impressive array of plant and animal life; look closely to spot a Mediterranean turtle.
+In Al-‘Auja you will meet the local Bedouin communities and learn about their habits and traditions.
+You will have the chance to sleep in a Bedouin tent and experience the authentic Palestinian traditions of hospitality.

 Day 2: Al-‘Auja to Jericho

-In the next morning, after a nutritious Bedouin breakfast, head towards the famous Jericho – the lowest and one of the most ancient cities in the world, which with its calm atmosphere and rich heritage is a true oasis to all walkers.
+In the next morning, after a nutritious Bedouin breakfast, you will head towards the famous city of Jericho, the lowest and one of the most ancient cities in the world, which with its calm atmosphere and rich heritage is a true oasis to all walkers.
 Visitors can enjoy a visit to the Mount of Temptation, Tell es-Sultan, and the winter palaces of Hisham and Herod the Great.
-Delicious Medjoul dates grown in the area are a must thing to taste.
+Delicious Medjoul dates grown in the area are a must taste.

-Near Jericho, members of the Aqbat Jaber Refugee Camp Women’s Center invite hikers for warm home-cooked meals and offer overnight stays a one of its kind mudbrick guesthouse.
+Near Jericho, members of the Aqbat Jaber Refugee Camp Women’s Center invite hikers for warm home-cooked meals and offer overnight stays in a one of a kind mudbrick guesthouse.
 There, hikers can also stamp their passports.

 WEEKEND HIKE 3: Tuqu’ to Bani Na’im